hpe-storage/scod/docs/partners/vmware/index.md

 ##### Verify the vSphere CSI Driver deployment

-To verify that the vSphere CSI driver has been successfully deployed, the `vsphere-csi-controller` deployment should be in ready state and an instance of the `vsphere-csi-node` running on each of the worker nodes.
+Verify that the vSphere CSI driver has been successfully deployed using `kubectl rollout status`.

 ```markdown
 kubectl rollout status deployment/vsphere-csi-controller -n kube-system